Purpose and Progress

 Husky respects the inherent constitutional rights of Canada’s Aboriginal people.
 The Company’s relationships with Aboriginal communities are built on cooperation, transparency and consultation to further mutual interests.

 Formal community-based agreements are in place to ensure the Company has the processes and resources to facilitate business development, employment and community investment.
-Early consultation takes place in the first stages of project planning to acknowledge Aboriginal rights, and includes traditional land use studies and interviews with Elders.
+Early consultation takes place in the first stages of project planning to acknowledge Aboriginal rights, and may include traditional land use studies and interviews with Elders.

-Academic options can lead to improved career choices and Husky has a program to enhance the opportunities available to Aboriginal youth.
+Academic options can lead to additional career choices and Husky has a program to enhance the opportunities available to Aboriginal youth.

-In 2014, nine students were placed at the head office in Calgary and at facilities in Ram River and Rainbow Lake to gain experience in various areas, including operations, engineering, geology and geophysics, legal and human resources.
+In 2015, four students were placed at the Company’s head office to gain experience in various areas, including finance, information services, regulatory affairs and business development.

 Culture and Community

-To further support its efforts to foster economic development with Aboriginal partners, the Company is a member of the Canadian Council for Aboriginal Business (CCAB), the Northeastern Alberta Aboriginal Business Association (NAABA) and the Circle for Aboriginal Relations (CFAR) Society.
+To further support its efforts to foster economic development with Aboriginal partners, the Company is a member of the Circle for Aboriginal Relations (CFAR) Society.